The Smith - Matthew Hopkins Berry

 I’ve been smithing since 1990.
 I started out with a hammer, and anvil, a coal forge, and a book.
 These days I have a lot more tools.
 Since then I’ve taken numerous classes in bladesmithing, jewelry techniques, and foundry work.
 I spend a large amount of time working with other smiths, exchanging techniques and ideas.
 You’re never done learning to be a bladesmith.

 Bladesmithing is an ancient craft.
 Some tools and techniques have not changed in 1000 years.
 Many of my tools are antiques.
 As much as I admire the legacy of the craft, I use modern technology where it produces a better result than traditional processes.
-The biggest differences are in the steel and heat treating.
+My largest deviations from traditional bladesmithing are the use of modern steel directly from the mill, and heat treating with kilns and salt baths for precise temperature control.

 I also do some work in what I’d call historically-based fantasy pieces.
 These are pieces that aesthetically are close to historical examples, retain all the practicalities & performance of historical pieces, but also pull from modern fantasy art & literature.

 I’m currently an apprentice bladesmith in the American Bladesmith Society.
-Someday I’ll get around to testing for Journeyman .
+Someday I’ll get around to testing for Journeyman.
 I’ve been on Forged in Fire twice.
-The first time (season 5 episode 15) I lost in the final round.
+The first time (season 5 episode 14) I lost in the final round.
 The second time (season 6 episodes 1 & 2) I won.